Ernesto Serra

 Ernesto Serra (24 March 1860 – 17 May 1915) was an Italian genre, landscape and portrait painter from Varallo Sesia, Province of Vercelli in the Piemonte Region.

 Biography

-Ernesto Serra was born on 24 March 1860 in Varallo Sesia.
-He studied at the Accademia Albertina in Turin under Professor Andrea Gastaldi (1826-1889) and won a gold medal for portrait painting.
+Serra was born on 24 March 1860 in Varallo Sesia, Italy.
+He studied at the Accademia Albertina in Turin under Professor Andrea Gastaldi (1826–1889) and won a gold medal for portrait painting.
 He specialized in genre, landscape and portrait painting.